 In the cooler winter temperatures I reflect on the multiple factors impacting whether to buy, sell or hold luxury property today and I am reminded of the largest snowflake recorded (38 cm large and 20 cm thick in Fort Keogh, Montana 1887).
 This snowflake was a result of unique weather conditions combining multiple snowflakes, quite like the multiple factors that impact the luxury property markets I help to finance.

-I recently sat down with professionals who buy or sell property in London and the French and Swiss Alps to understand what’s ‘snowing on’ in their patches of high-end real estate.
+I recently sat down with professionals who buy or sell property in London and the French and Swiss Alps to understand what’s ‘snowing on’ in their patches of the high-end real estate market.

-It is near impossible to perfectly time a market, however, sentiment has become more positive through 2019, evidenced by a higher level of transactions in the luxury segment than in the last four years.
-For Prime Central London, the outlook has turned positive for the next 12 months with growth over a 5 year period expected to be 15.3% according to Jones Lang LaSalle (JLL), particularly so given the recent UK election outcome.
+It is near impossible to perfectly time a real estate market, however, sentiment has become more positive through 2019, evidenced by a higher level of transactions in the luxury segment than in the last four years.
+For Prime Central London, the property forecast has turned positive for the next 12 months with growth over a five-year period expected to be 15.3%, according to Jones Lang LaSalle (JLL), particularly so given the recent UK election outcome.

-London is a leading world city, it scores high for education (first) and innovation (fifth) by JLL in their Innovation Geographies index due to the high quality education system and innovation in the Capital.
-Additionally security continues to underpin demand in London.
-Demand is the other challenge, the snowflake may melt by the time the desired supply comes onto the market.
+London is a leading world city—it scores high for education (first) and innovation (fifth) by JLL in their Innovation Geographies index because of the high-quality education system and innovation in the Capital.
+Additionally, security continues to underpin demand in the London real estate market.
+Demand is the other challenge.
+The snowflake may melt by the time the desired supply comes onto the London real estate market.
 In the luxury segment, there are few forced sales, which has meant a low level of transactions and polarising prices.
-Still we hear of record breaking prices, most recently £4,000 per square foot for a townhouse in Knightsbridge as well as deep discounts for poorer quality stock.
+Still, we hear of record-breaking prices, most recently £4,000 per square foot for a townhouse in Knightsbridge as well as deep discounts for poorer quality stock.

 Richard Rogerson of RFR comments they have “real concerns that buyer and seller expectations may continue to diverge as a result of the clear majority won by the Conservatives in the UK General election”.
 What is certain is that demonstrating a commitment to the purchase with a dash of good old English manners is helping sales go through.
 Jo Eccles from SP Property states, “sellers are feeling battered and bruised, buyers need tact and empathy going into this market, in order to transact”.